natnomine/kursovaya/README.md

-# Messanger
+# Messenger

-## This is a little messanger with ability to add friends and create conversations with them
+## This is a little messenger with ability to add friends and create conversations with them

 ## Firstly you should create virtualenv in dir named `.venv`